 Sustainable Supply Chain Management

-The constant flow of raw materials, energy, and food along the supply chain is what keeps modern civilization going.
-Yet over 90 percent of the impacts on the air, soil, and land caused by consumer products is due to the supply chain.
-Over 80 percent of a consumer company’s greenhouse gas emissions also come from its supply chain.
-The harvesting of resources, the inefficient use of those resources, and the waste products entering the environment at the end of the supply chain are degrading the natural world.
+The constant flow of goods and services along the supply chain is what keeps modern civilization going.
+Yet, more than 90 percent of the impacts on the air, soil, and land caused by consumer products is the result of the supply chain, and more than 80 percent of a consumer company’s greenhouse gas emissions also come from its supply chain.
+The endless harvesting of natural resources and the waste products entering the environment at the end of the supply chain are a threat to the planet and its inhabitants.

 The most obvious challenge of creating a sustainable supply chain is the size and complexity of the modern supply chain.
 Billions of waste streams must be aggregated at a centralized location to produce usable recycled materials in profitable amounts.
 But the challenge does not end there.
 Waste streams, especially consumer waste streams, often mix materials and these must be grouped by type to be recycled.
-Here are some of the most commonly recycled materials.
+Commonly recycled materials include:

 Cardboard and paper products are easily recycled, but paper products need to be sorted by their coarseness.
 For instance, printer paper, packaging paper, and cardboard streams need to be separated for recycling.
 Paper product fibers also shorten with each recycling and can only be recycled five to seven times before the fibers become too short.